mathpere/gspreadsheet-i18n/README.md

 # GSpreadsheet-i18n

-This script aims to synchronize i18n properties with Google Spreadsheet.
+This script aims to synchronize i18n properties files with Google Spreadsheets.

 ## Usage